North York Guide

 Tickets

-Some events free, some ticketed — check jccc.on.ca for schedule
+Some events free, some ticketed (when running)

 The premier cherry blossom cultural event in North York.
 SakuraFest is a two-week celebration featuring hands-on workshops (outdoor field recording, writing circle, drawing and collage), art experiences, a Hanami viewing experience in the parking lot, film nights, the annual Sakura Gala, and Bazaar.
 This has been a cherished alternative to High Park crowds for years, offering not just blossom viewing but genuine cultural immersion.
+For 2027: Sakura Gala and ticketed workshop sessions historically sell out within the first week of registration — bookmark the JCCC site and check it in February.

 What to See